FabioDefilippo/fdsecurity/README.md

 This tool will:
 1. create a folder inside Documents folder (if not exists);
 2. download the last version of capa and yara and unzip them (if not exist);
+3. download Yara rules (if not exist);
-3. create a config file to customize some parameters (experimental);
+4. create a config file to customize some parameters (experimental);
-4. scan file or files;
+5. scan file or files;

 This tool will not modify o delete any file, but be carefull when You use it.